-For the purpose of this policy, sex refers a student's biological assignment at birth depending on their reproductive organs.
-We understand some students identify as a gender different to the one they were assigned at birth, and we will support students through their transitioning phases.
+For the purpose of this policy, sex refers a pupil's biological assignment at birth depending on their reproductive organs.
+We understand some pupils identify as a gender different to the one they were assigned at birth, and we will support pupils through their transitioning phases.

-We will ensure that students of one sex are not singled out for different or less favourable treatment from that given to students of other sexes.
+We will ensure that pupils of one sex are not singled out for different or less favourable treatment from that given to pupils of other sexes.

-The school will only separate students by sex where there is reasonable justification for doing so, or if one of the following applies:
+The school will only separate pupils by sex where there is reasonable justification for doing so, or if one of the following applies:

-- Students will suffer a disadvantage connected to their sex - One sex has needs that are different from the needs of the other sex - Participation in an activity by students of one sex is disproportionately low
+- Pupils will suffer a disadvantage connected to their sex - One sex has needs that are different from the needs of the other sex - Participation in an activity by pupils of one sex is disproportionately low